15 Things to do in Brussels

 See Jeanneke Pis & Zinneke Pis

-In addition to the Mannekin Pis, Brussels is also home to two other quirky peeing statues, bringing it to three throughout Brussels.
+In addition to the Mannekin Pis, one of the things to see Brussels is two other quirky peeing statues, bringing it to three throughout Brussels.
 The Jeanneke Pis is a small statue of a girl peeing, located on a side street near the Grand Place.
 And the Zinneke Pis is a statue of a dog peeing, located in the St. Catherine neighbourhood.
 While these statues aren’t as famous as the Mannekin Pis, they’re still worth seeking out if you’re looking for a unique and offbeat sightseeing experience.

 Visit the Cathedral of St. Michael and Gudula